WilliamPrime/Mu-Draconis/design.md

 https://docs.google.com/spreadsheets/d/1IZOwHB4fpJywedBBVYQKaOOAUHnNrE4fSURzN-7t6E4/edit?gid=0#gid=0

-## managed to count some bolts
-now at least i know the hardware i need to add to my bom

-bed assembly
-m3x8    8pcs
-m3x12 5pcs
-m3 x35   4pcs
-m3 x30 6pcs
-m3 x30 6pcs , 45 degree angle
-m3 nylock nut,   6pcs
-m5 t sloct nut , 2pcs
-m5x18 , 2pcs
-m5x10 , 2pcs
-m3 heat sets , 11pcs

-frame
-m6x20 , 2pcs
-m3x12 , 21pcs
-m5x8 , 8pcs
-m5 t slot nut, 8pcs
-m3 x8, 6pcs
-m3x20, 8pcs
-m4x28, 2pcs
-m4 nut, 1pcs
-m3 heat set, 3 pcs

-# 17/04/2025 big changes and a bit of a write up and summary that is long due
+# 17/04/2025 BIG changes and a bit of a write up and summary that is long due arround